locusrobotics/realsense2_gz_description/README.md

 In the [package.xml](gz_camera_macros/package.xml) of the generic macros or even a specific camera like the [Realsense](../gz_camera_descriptions/realsense2_gz_description/package.xml) they do not require Gazebo be installed because they are just xacro definitions.
-You need the following packages available if you would like to run the example launch files.
+You need the following packages available if you would like to run the simulate and run the example launch files.
 ```xml
   <depend>robot_state_publisher</depend>
   <depend>image_proc</depend>